bmhash/bmhash.github.io/docs/index.md

-# The Management from the Trenches Playbook
+# The Management from the Trenches
 *A Field Guide for troubling and anxious times*